Alignak-monitoring-contrib/alignak-demo/README.rst

 *Execute these steps only if you did not installed `alignak-demo`*

+**Note** *that most of the checks packs are able to create the templates, commands,... directly into the Alignak backend during the installation process.
+To allow this creation, your Alignak backend must be running and available on its default interface (http://127.0.0.1:5000).*

 Get checks packages::

     # Install checks packages according to the hosts you want to monitor